-- 1. The student must submit documentation of his/her disability to the Associate Dean for Academics who will forward the information to the ADA Coordinator (guidelines for proper documentation are set forth below); - 2.
-The Associate Dean for Academics or the ADA Coordinator will contact the student concerning arrangements for reasonable accommodations (student must be prepared to discuss specific accommodation needs); - 3.
+- 1. The student must submit documentation of his/her disability to the Associate Dean for Academics who will forward the information to the University for consideration by the University's legal counsel (guidelines for proper documentation are set forth below); - 2.
+The Associate Dean for Academics or the Legal counsel for the University will contact the student concerning arrangements for reasonable accommodations (student must be prepared to discuss specific accommodation needs); - 3.
 The student must contact the Associate Dean of Academics prior to each semester for reauthorization and accommodations for the upcoming semester.